Aug 27, 2024

 }

 Now let's start our actual reversing process.
 We can use GDB for this.
-If we are in a Windows environment we can use IDA.
-I posted a tutorial on how to use GDB.
-Please take a look at it if you know nothing about GDB.
+If we are in a Windows environment, we can use IDA.
+I posted a tutorial on how to use GDB, so please take a look at it if you're not familiar with GDB.

 user@protostar:~$ gdb -q ./rev